pettod/pytorch-template/README.md

 1. `src/loss_functions.py`: Define loss function and import it in `train.py`.

 1. `src/metrics.py`: Create metric functions that take only 2 inputs (prediction and ground truth).
 These functions are used automatically in the code.

+1. `test.py`: Modify tests depending on your prediction data type.